koush/docs.scrypted.app/maintenance/experimental.md

 ## Cluster Mode

 ::: warning
-`Cluster Mode` currently requires the beta server image.
+`Cluster Mode` currently requires the beta server image and the beta NVR plugin.
 :::

 `Cluster Mode` enables distributed computing.
 Plugin, detection, decode, and encode will automatically be assigned to the best suitable machine in a cluster.